No deep water warnings at leisure park beach where girl drowned, inquest hears

 However, the only signs relating to depth in the designated swimming zone said “danger shallow water”.

+A previous hearing was told emergency services were called to the scene at 3.55pm, and that Kyra was found just after 5.10pm and taken to hospital.

+Mr Marston was quizzed on Tuesday morning about the lack of deep water signs.

-The coroner asked Liquid Leisure’s owner and director: “Do you think it’s reasonable for a parent seeing that sign to think all of the water is shallow?”
+The coroner asked him: “Do you think it’s reasonable for a parent seeing that sign to think all of the water is shallow?”

 Shallow water signs were erected following a civil claim after someone hit the bottom with their knee, he added.